 Meet our team:

 Pablo Das is the World Trade Institute’s current Head of Communications.
 Pablo holds a Bachelor’s degree in Languages and Literature in English with a Minor in Political Science from the University of Bern, Switzerland and a Master’s degree in the same fields of study.
 His main interests lie in language change as result of globalisation as well as in international politics and diplomacy.
 During his Undergraduate studies, Pablo did an exchange term at University College London where he was an active member of several student societies, e.g. UCL Japan Society and UCL International Relations Society.
 From July until December 2019, Pablo interned in the diplomatic section of the Swiss Embassy in Hanoi, Vietnam.
-Pablo is a Certified Project Management Associate (IPMA Level D) and is currently also a Fellow of Asia Society Switzerland’s Generation Asia 2021 Programme.
+Pablo is a Certified Project Management Associate (IPMA Level D) and is also an alumnus of Asia Society Switzerland’s Generation Asia 2021 Programme.

 Manfred Elsig is full professor of International Relations and Deputy Managing Director of the World Trade Institute, University of Bern.
 He holds a PhD from the University of Zurich in political science.
 He is co-editor of World Trade Review, an interdisciplinary journal of Cambridge University Press.
 He has been teaching in different teaching programmes in Vietnam, Chile, Peru and has been engaged in numerous technical assistance programs on trade and investment.
 He is currently also a Research Professor at the Institute of Malaysian and International Studies at the National University of Malaysia.